Orientation of churches: History

 The old Roman custom of having the altar at the west end and the entrance at the east was sometimes followed as late as the 11th century even in areas under Frankish rule, as seen in Petershausen (Constance), Bamberg Cathedral, Augsburg Cathedral, Regensburg Cathedral, and Hildesheim Cathedral (all in present-day Germany).

-The importance attached to orientation of churches declined after the 15th century.
+The importance attached to orientation of churches declined in Europe after the 15th century.
 In his instructions on the building and arrangement of churches, Charles Borromeo, archbishop of Milan from 1560 to 1584, expressed a preference for having the apse point exactly east, but accepted that, where that is impractical, a church could be built even on a north–south axis, preferably with the façade at the southern end.
 He stated that the altar can also be at the west end, where "in accordance with the rite of the Church it is customary for Mass to be celebrated at the main altar by a priest facing the people".

 The medieval mendicant orders generally built their churches inside towns and had to fit them into the town plans, regardless of orientation.
 Later, in the Spanish and Portuguese colonial empires they made no attempt to observe orientation, as is seen in San Francisco de Asis Mission Church near Taos, New Mexico.
-Today in the West, orientation is little observed in building churches.
+Today in the West, orientation is little observed in building churches, even by the Catholic church, and still less by Protestant denominations.